-Vice Chair Gomez Flores is not opposed to a salary increase but requests the Elections employees do more to educate the public.
-Mr. LaMontagne said BOE would have to direct that education process.
-Commissioner Dasher asked if 3.5 employees is typical for this number of voters.
+Vice Chair Gomez Flores was not opposed to a salary increase but requested the Elections employees did more to educate the public.
+Mr. LaMontagne said the Board of Elections would have to direct that education process.

+Commissioner Dasher asked if three point five employees were typical for this number of voters.
 Ms. Miller did not know for sure.
-Mr. Butts said BOE added the third employee within the last five years.
-Ms. Miller shared the County is doing more with less in most of the County departments.
-Commissioner Dasher explained the situation is not unique.
-This Board would love to pay all county employees more but he is uncomfortable with singling out three employees.
-Commissioner Logan remembered one of the BOE speakers said something about a salary study.
-Ms. Miller shared that the BOE did their own study, largely based on the region and election district, like Wake, Durham, and Orange counties.

-Commissioner Hales made a motion to increase Elections Director to \$80k annual salary and leave the Deputy Director and Elections Specialist with the recommended reclassifications and the included seven percent increase recommended for all employees who meet expectations.

-Commissioner Dasher said he was not comfortable voting for an individual employee's salary and he would feel better giving them a salary allocation.
+Mr. Butts said the Board of Elections added the third employee within the last five years.
+Ms. Miller shared the County was doing more with less in most of the County departments.
+Commissioner Dasher explained the situation was not unique.
+This Board would love to pay all county employees more, but he was uncomfortable with singling out three employees.
+Commissioner Logan remembered one of the Board of Elections speakers said something about a salary study.
+Ms. Miller shared that the Board of Elections did their own study, largely based on the region and election district, like Wake, Durham, and Orange counties.
+Commissioner Hales made a motion to increase Elections Director to eighty thousand dollars annual salary and leave the Deputy Director and Elections Specialist with the recommended reclassifications and the included seven percent increase recommended for all employees who met expectations.
+Commissioner Dasher said he was not comfortable voting for an individual employee's salary, and he would feel better giving them a salary allocation.
 Commissioner Hales withdrew her motion.

-Recessed for lunch at 12:45 pm.
+The Board of Commissioners recessed for lunch at 12:45 pm.

-Resumed meeting at 1:23 pm.
+The Board of Commissioners resumed meeting at 1:23 pm.

 Ms. Miller answered the question raised about cost of Medicaid transportation.

-Ridership brings in about \$3600 a year (two dollars/per person each way).
-Mr. Butts explained when the COA becomes the Department on Aging, these funds will go to Chatham Transit as the County is not eligible for the funds.
+Ridership brought in about three thousand six hundred dollars a year with the cost of two dollars per person each way.
+Mr. Butts explained when the Council on Aging became the Department on Aging, these funds would go to Chatham Transit as the County was not eligible for the funds.

-Mr. Butts explained that increasing the Elections Director from seven percent to ten percent is equivalent to \$2,793 additional over what is already recommended to provide an allocation.
-If it is not on the fee schedule then it is more difficult to add later.
-He asked how the Board wants to approach the Elections budget or if the it wants to keep it at the department level.

-Mr. LaMontagne heard the Board wants to have a compensation allocation and then operation lines would be separate.
-Ms. Miller suggested it be more specific than it is for regular budgeted compensation so that it protects benefits components.
-She proposed one way to communicate this is by stating "the County has allocated an amount to commiserate with a salary of \$80k for the Director and the recommended nine percent for the Deputy and Specialist".
-Commissioner Dasher advised a collective statement: "we have increased the salary allocation by x percent increase over last year with nine percent for Deputy and Specialist and an additional \$2,793 to raise the Director's salary to \$80,000".
+Mr. Butts explained that increasing the Elections Director from seven percent to ten percent was equivalent to two thousand seven hundred ninety-three dollars additional over what was already recommended to provide an allocation.
+If it was not on the fee schedule then it was more difficult to add later.
+He asked how the Board wanted to approach the Elections budget or if it wanted to keep it at the department level.
+Mr. LaMontagne heard the Board wanted to have a compensation allocation and then operation lines would be separate.
+Ms. Miller suggested it be more specific than it was for regular budgeted compensation so that it protected benefits components.
+She proposed one way to communicate this was by stating "the County had allocated an amount to commiserate with a salary of eighty thousand dollars for the Director and the recommended nine percent for the Deputy and Specialist".
+Commissioner Dasher advised a collective statement: "we have increased the salary allocation by x percent increase over last year with nine percent for Deputy and Specialist and an additional two thousand seven hundred ninety-three dollars to raise the Director's salary to eighty thousand dollars".
 Mr. Butts advised there could be an issue with temporary salaries being shorted to increase staff salaries, creating a risk of not having enough temporary staff for elections.
-He suggested separating temporary salaries out so that they cannot take from temporary salaries.
-Chair Howard asked if staff needed to check with the County Attorney Bob Hagemann to ensure this suggestion meets the law.
-The Board agreed by consensus to send the memo to the BOE and verify with Mr. Hagemann.
+He suggested separating temporary salaries out so that they could not take from temporary salaries.
+Chair Howard asked if staff needed to check with the County Attorney Bob Hagemann to ensure this suggestion met the law.
+The Board agreed by consensus to send the memo to the Board of Elections and verify with Mr. Hagemann.